East Valley High teacher suspected of shooting at ex-wife while she was driving to work

 Dispatch found that a gray 2013 Subaru Legacy was registered to someone, not Hill, who lives at the same Airway Heights address listed as Hill's.

-Detectives responded to Airway Heights and found the Subaru.
+Detectives responded to Airway Heights and found the Legacy.
 A family member of Hill's fiancée told police the couple left in a different car around 7 that morning for Hermiston, Oregon.
+The family member said the Legacy is hers and Hill drives a 2013 Subaru Outback that was parked on the street near the house.
+Dispatch discovered the Outback was not registered.

 Documents say the couple learned of the investigation and contacted police later that day at the Gardner Building in Spokane.
 The couple refused to answer questions and requested attorneys.

-Note: Editor's note: This story was updated on June 9, 2023, to correct the description of vehicles found in the investigation.